Viral dermatoses in cats – the 5 most common

 Clinical signs and symptoms

-Facial dermatitis often begins on one side with vesicles, erythema, and alopecia.
-Due to the intense itching, the lesions may ulcerate and crust over.
+Facial dermatitis often begins on one side of the face with vesicles, erythema, and alopecia.
+Due to the intense itching, the lesions can ulcerate and crust over.

 Diagnosis and treatment

-Diagnosis is made by histopathology and PCR from fresh biopsies.
-Treatment includes antiviral drugs such as famciclovir as well as recombinant interferons.
+The diagnosis is made through histopathology and PCR testing of fresh biopsies.
+Treatment includes antiviral drugs such as famciclovir and recombinant interferons.
 Vaccination can protect cats from developing lesions.

 3. Feline Calicivirus (FCV)